Small and Medium Enterprises in a Global World: How to Go Global and Become an Exporter

 Now, you have a strategy in place and new buyers to impress.
 It’s time to evaluate your capacity and make sure that you have what it takes to move forward on your global journey.

 To start selling abroad, companies first need to make sure they have the proper base at home.
-Often, SMEs feel like going global is something only multinationals and big companies do.
+As a small- or medium sized enterprise, you’ve probably convinced yourself that going global is something only multinationals and big companies do.
 The fact is, expanding to international markets can be expensive.
-Without the economy of scale as a larger company, SMEs are often disproportionately affected by tariff barriers and other restrictions (source: OECD, p.7).
+Without the economy of scale, you will probably be disproportionately affected by tariff barriers and other restrictions.
 Almost one third of small firms spend more than 5% of their annual revenue on exporting.
-They also seem to prepare themselves over a period of a few months to a full year (source: NSBA, p.7).
+They also seem to prepare themselves over a period of a few months to a full year (source: NSBA)

 Most big banks have a department dedicated to helping businesses expand globally.
-It’s a popular source of financing for SMEs, especially if you have a good credit record and an already well-established banking relationship.
+It’s a popular source of financing for small and medium businesses, especially for those with a good credit record and an already well-established banking relationship.
 Don’t limit yourself with banks in your country of origin.
 Ask your network and your local resources what bank, in their native country, could help you with financing.

 Consult your local government.
-Most of them have programs to help SMEs find the required financing and resources to go global.
+Most of them have programs to help small firms like yours find the required financing and resources to go global.
 Some programs can provide grants, advances, tax credits or loans with low interest rates.
 They can also partner with financial institutions to give you better products and services, for a lower fee.
-Government agencies or government-supported agencies can also provide guarantees on loans to your bank, either to help you buy equipment, or finance work in progress and work capital needs (source: Government of Canada, p.11).
+Government agencies or government-supported agencies can also provide guarantees on loans to your bank, either to help you buy equipment, or finance work in progress and work capital needs.